kdoore/CS2335-Gitbook/conversation-scriptable-objects/dialogmanagerconvlist/configure-titlepanel-decisionpanel.md

 For any UI-Panel that you'd like to show/hide, you must add a CanvasGroup, and the Hide_Show_Panel script as shown in the image below.

+The Hide_Show_Panel.cs script component's public fields: **ShowOnStart, CloseButton, OpenButton** will be configured according to desired behavior for each situation.
+The examples below show a few possible configurations.

 ###Hide_Show_Panel, CanvasGroup
 ![](/assets/Screen Shot 2019-03-06 at 3.25.54 PM.png)
+Example Configuration for TitlePanel shown above

 ###TitlePanel - Prefab
 The image below shows the hierarchy panel for a TitlePanel that has a UI text, and a UI-Button that can be used to open a dialog prefab.